volkanakkus/nuxt-lottie/README.md

 ### 3. Verify Folder Structure

 After installation, ensure that the `assets/lottie` folder exists.
 If it doesn't, the module will automatically create it for you.
+You can change the folder path using the `lottieFolder` option in the `nuxt.config.ts` file.

 ```
 your-project/
 ├── assets/
 │   └── lottie/
-│       ├── animation1.json
-│       ├── nested/
-│       │   └── animation2.json
 │       └── README.md
 ├── nuxt.config.ts
 └── ...
 ```

-> **Note:** A `README.md` file is created inside the `lottie` folder to guide you on adding your `.json` animation files.

 ## Usage